-1 CIEMAT Cost (€) Justification Travel 18000 11000 to participate in project meetings and 7000 to participate in detector tests (WP1) and differential measurements (WP2) Equipment Other goods and 8000 5000 for consumables for detector tests (WP1) and differential services measurements (WP2) and 3000 for auditing declaration of costs Total 26000 -
+1 CIEMAT Cost (€) Justification Travel 18000 10000 to participate in project meetings, 10 persontrips at 1000 euros each, and 8000 to participate in detector tests (WP1) and differential measurements (WP2), 4 persontravel at 2000 euros each.
+Equipment Other goods and 8000 5000 for consumables for detector tests (WP1) and differential services measurements (WP2) and 3000 for certificate of financial statement Total 26000

-4 CERN Cost (€) Justification

-Travel 3000 For participating in meetings

-Equipment 32000 Special solid state detector able to operate at short times after gamma

-flash

-Other goods and 15000 5000 for consumables for detector tests and 10000 for a design study of

-services the detector and electronics able to operate at short times after gamma
+4 CERN Cost (€) Justification Travel 3000 For participating in meetings, 4 persontrips at 750 euros each.
+Equipment 32000 Special solid-state detector able to operate at short times after γ flash Other goods and 15000 5000 for consumables for detector tests and 10000 for a design study of services the detector and electronics able to operate at short times after γ flash Total 50000

-flash

-Total 50000

 5 CNRS Cost (€) Justification

-Travel 36400 Travelling costs for key members listed in section 4 to make experiment,

-for collaborative works and to assist project meetings
+Travel 36400 Travelling costs for key members listed in section 4 to make experiment, and to assist project meetings, 40 persontrips at 810 euros each and 4 persontrips at 1000 euros each

 Equipment

 Other goods and 7000 Consumables for the construction of a new detector and actinides sample

 services purchase

 Total 43400

 7 CVREZ Cost (€) Justification

-Travel 5000 For participating in meetings and experiments
+Travel 5000 For participating in meetings and experiments, 5 persontrips at 1000 euros each

 Equipment

-Other goods and 13000 Consumables related to experiments and utilization of LR-0 experimental
+Other goods and services 13000 Consumables related to experiments and utilization of LR-0 experimental reactor

-services reactor

 Total 18000

 13 JRC Cost (€) Justification

-Travel 29000 4000 for travels to meetings of the project plus 25000 to support for the

-travel of participants in the meetings for the targets producer-user
+Travel 29000 4000 for travels to meetings, 4 persontrips at 1000 euros each, of the project plus 25000 to support for the travel of participants in the meetings for the targets producer-user interaction in WP3, 25 persontrips at 1000 euros each.

-interaction in WP3.

 Equipment

 Other goods and 27000 2000 for the organization of a workshop and 25000 for the support to the

 services E&T course

 Total 56000